MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/sg-security/readme.txt

 * Use **Activity Log** to monitor your site and quickly prevent malicious actions
 * **Post-Hack Actions** to take immediate actions and prevent further damages

-Developed by the security experts at [SiteGround](https://www.siteground.com/wordpress-plugins/siteground-security) and trusted by over 900,000 webmasters, for its robust security shield and ease of use to secure WordPress applications from possible attacks on any hosting platform.
+Developed by the website security experts at [SiteGround](https://www.siteground.com/wordpress-plugins/siteground-security) and trusted by over 900,000 webmasters for its robust security shield and ease of use to safeguard WordPress applications from possible attacks on any hosting platform.

 = AWARDS: =